syn-ack-zack/ProjectBookup/README.md

 This was used for a  Web Apps Project course at The Ohio State University.

-**If you are associated with the Ohio State Univeristy in any way (Student, facualty, etc.), this code is not to be used for classes.
-Simple do not use it.
+**If you are associated with the Ohio State Univeristy in any way (Student, faculty, etc.), this code is not to be used for classes.
+Simply do not use it.
 Don't even look at it.
-You will be commiting academic misconduct which could result in being expected.... which would suck.**
+You will be commiting academic misconduct which could result in being expelled.... which would suck.**